 It is undisputed that the essential functions of Complainant's position included safety functions, including ensuring lab safety and working with dangerous chemicals.
 The evidence in the record supports that throughout most of her employment Complainant had some capacity to perform the safety functions of her position.
 The evidence in the record, however, also demonstrates that, at some point prior to the November 1, 2019 incident, Complainant was no longer able to competently perform the safety functions of her position.
-This is not to say Complainant was not aware of the safety standards.
 The evidence presented demonstrates Complainant is knowledgeable about safety standards.
 Complainant's medical conditions prevented her from performing her job duties related to safety.